 A premature infant is an infant born before 37 weeks' gestation.
-Prematurity has an occurrence of 10% to 12% of live births in the US.
+Prematurity is common, with an occurrence of 11% of live births in the US.

 In addition to immediate post-birth resuscitation, efforts to reduce excessive oxygen exposure, hyperventilation, hypothermia, and hypoglycemia must be made.
 Consultation with a neonatologist as soon as possible is recommended to provide expertise to reduce potential morbidity.

 Gestational age determination done within hours of birth is important for designating further care of the premature newborn.
 The risk of adverse outcomes varies inversely with gestational age.